sinazarriess/many_names_collection/analysis/README.md

 - a couple of utility functions for retrieving WordNet relations between pairs of names
 - computing statistics for WordNet relations on naming alternatives in the verified ManyNames data

-[CS] @Sina, this is yours, I think: domains_names_pairs_relations_v2.csv

 Carina:

 create_manynames_v1.py
 create_manynames_v2.py
-load_results.py  [CS] @all: this will be replaced partially by manynames.py (see manynames_tmp/), so, for loading manynames in your scripts, see manynames.py objects_vocab-442_aliasmap.txt
+load_results.py  [CS] @all: this will be replaced partially by manynames.py (see manynames_tmp/), so, for loading manynames in your scripts, see manynames.py objects_vocab-442_aliasmap.txt plot_verif_data_carina.ipynb vg_manynames.ipynb visualise.py
-?? pairs-annotation
-plot_verif_data_carina.ipynb
-?? rel-not-covered-verified.txt
-vg_manynames.ipynb
-visualise.py
 agreement_table.py
 aliased_MN442.txt
-?? alt_objects.ipynb

 analyse_verification_pilot.py

-Gemma:
-analysis_verification_phase.ipynb
-explore.ipynb
-old

 **For COLING2020**

 * ../plot_verif_data_carina
-  - Still in need to be cleand up.
+  - Still in need to be cleaned up.

 **Data**